 Stage 1: Strategy

-The goal of the strategy stage is to develop an empathetic understanding of your audience’s world and how the website can solve problems along their journey.
+The strategy stage aims to develop an empathetic understanding of your audience’s world and how the website can solve problems along their journey.
 The sole focus is to transition to a truly customer-centric approach to the design project considering:

 - How will what you design and build help solve those challenges?